adanvera/nodetechchallenge/README.md

     npm run start
     ```

-6. **Use Queries and Mutations in Apollo Server**:
+7. **Use Queries and Mutations in Apollo Server**:

     Once the application is running, open Apollo Server’s playground or GraphQL endpoint in your browser.
 The server should be accessible at the specified server and port, for example: http://localhost:8000

-## 6.1.
-Query Examples
+8. **Use Queries and Mutations in Apollo Server**:

 Here are a few example queries you can use in Apollo Server's playground to retrieve data from your database.